kapadnisreshma03/connect-the-dots/README.md

 VALID_START_NODE, INVALID_START_NODE >> move1
 VALID_END_NODE, INVALID_END_NODE >> move2

-if each “move” is “invalid”, it will go to previous “move” in this case, move 1 >> invalid, user must pick the first node again move 2 >> invalid, user must pick the first node again If “move 2” >> valid, Player will change from 1 >> 2 or 2 >> 1, then continue.
+if each “move” is “invalid”, it will go to previous “move” in this case,</br>
+move 1 >> invalid, user must pick the first node again </br>
+move 2 >> invalid, user must pick the first node again </br>
+If “move 2” >> valid, Player will change from 1 >> 2 or 2 >> 1, then continue.
 c.
 Game core: All logic of game is processed with two function checkMove1Valid and checkMove2Valid.